Administrative Regulation on Uniform Complaint Procedure

 UCP Complaint Appeals Process

-The complainant shall specify and explain the basis for the appeal, including at least one of the following:
+The appeal shall be sent with: (1) a copy of the locally filed complaint and (2) a copy of the District's Investigation Report.
+(5 CCR 4632) The complainant shall specify and explain the basis for the appeal, including at least one of the following:

 1. The District failed to follow its complaint procedures, and/or

-3. The material findings of fact in the Investigation Report are not supported by substantial evidence, and/or
+3. The material findings of fact in the District’s Investigation Report are not supported by substantial evidence, and/or

 4. The legal conclusion in the Investigation Report is inconsistent with the law, and/or